gradle/gradle/design-docs/features/build-platform/README.md

 ## Story - Build platform meta-data can be published to the Gradle plugin portal and consumed from there

-Some organizations or Open Source project may decide to publish the build platform meta-data to a public binary repository.
+Some organizations or Open Source projects may decide to publish the build platform meta-data to a public binary repository.
 This story aims for extending the `build-system-dev` plugin to publish to the Gradle plugin portal.
 The `buildSystem` definition of a platform will need to allow the consumption from the plugin portal.

 ### Usage